-The word "coverage" and "covered services" refers to the medical care and services and the prescription drugs available to you as a member of MVP Medicare Patriot Plan with Part D (PPO).
+The words coverage and covered services refer to the medical care and services and the prescription drugs available to you as a member of MVP Medicare WellSelect with Part D (PPO).
 It's important for you to learn what the plan's rules are and what services are available to you.
 We encourage you to set aside some time to look through this Evidence of Coverage document.

-If you are confused, concerned or just have a question, please contact the MVP Medicare Customer Care Center.
+If you are confused, concerned, or just have a question, please contact the MVP Medicare Customer Care Center.

-Section 1.4 Legal information about the Evidence of Coverage
+Section 1.3 Legal information about the Evidence of Coverage

-This Evidence of Coverage is part of our contract with you about how MVP Medicare Patriot Plan with Part D (PPO) covers your care.
+This Evidence of Coverage is part of our contract with you about how MVP Medicare

+WellSelect with Part D (PPO) covers your care.
 Other parts of this contract include your enrollment form, the List of Covered Drugs (Formulary), and any notices you receive from us about changes to your coverage or conditions that affect your coverage.
-These notices are sometimes called "riders" or "amendments."
+These notices are sometimes called riders or amendments.

-The contract is in effect for months in which you are enrolled in MVP Medicare Patriot Plan with Part D (PPO) between January 1, 2023 and December 31, 2023.
+The contract is in effect for months in which you are enrolled in MVP Medicare WellSelect with Part D (PPO) between January 1, 2024 and December 31, 2024.

 Each calendar year, Medicare allows us to make changes to the plans that we offer.
-This means we can change the costs and benefits of MVP Medicare Patriot Plan with Part D (PPO) after December 31, 2023.
-We can also choose to stop offering the plan, or to offer it in a different service area, after December 31, 2023.
+This means we can change the costs and benefits of MVP Medicare WellSelect with Part D (PPO) after December 31, 2024.
+We can also choose to stop offering the plan, or to offer it in a different service area, after December 31, 2024.

-Medicare (the Centers for Medicare & Medicaid Services) must approve MVP Medicare Patriot Plan with Part D (PPO) each year.
+Medicare (the Centers for Medicare & Medicaid Services) must approve MVP Medicare WellSelect with Part D (PPO) each year.
 You can continue each year to get Medicare coverage as a member of our plan as long as we choose to continue to offer the plan and Medicare renews its approval of the plan.